Drawing Back the Curtain: Why Transparency Is Needed in Succession Planning

 Okay, removing ourselves from the hypothetical, let’s talk about the

 elusiveness of most succession strategies.
-A recent
+A recent survey

 conducted by the American Management Association shows that succession plans